Probing Pretrained Models of Source Code: Experimental setup

 \subsection{Data and preprocessing}

-For our experiments, we use the test dataset provided by \citet{plbart} consisting of 10k examples of Java functions and methods.
-Preprocessing removes comments and new line symbols, and standartizes code snippets.
-For each pretrained model, we apply it's subtokenization procedure over the code tokens.
+For our experiments which involve synthetic data (first 6 tasks), we use the test dataset provided by \citet{plbart} consisting of 10k examples of Java functions and methods with removed comments and new line symbols, and standardized code snippets.
+For the two remaining tasks the datasets were mentioned in the task descriptions.
+For each pretrained model, we apply it's subtokenization procedure.
 All models have a limit of 512 input subtokens.
 We crop subtoken sequences that are longer than 512 subtokens.
+We use commonly used open access datasets intended for research purposes.